 Equally, if the company commits a criminal offense, any directly liable officers or other directly liable individuals of the company shall be convicted and subject to the relevant criminal penalties.
 Therefore, companies should implement strict measures to regulate the use and disclosure of personal information.

-Below, we summarise the main dos and don’t’s of using and disclosing for companies handling personal information of individuals located in China.
+Below, we summarise the dos and don’t’s of using and disclosing for companies handling personal information.